Fukaya A_\infty structures associated to Lefschetz fibrations. II: Rotations at infinity

 \begin{proof} One can set up a Morse-Bott chain complex which computes $\mathit{HF}^*(E,\gamma_-,\epsilon)$ exactly as in Proposition \ref{th:bv-vanish-2}.
 Namely, generators consist of constant orbits, together with a Morse-Bott nondegenerate submanifold $F$ which is a copy of $\partial M$ (located in some fibre of $\pi$).
 Moreover, the Hamiltonian and almost complex structure can be taken to be time-independent.
 Then, the argument used there shows that the Morse-Bott analogue of the BV operator vanishes on all cochains of degree $\leq 2-2m$.

 What does this mean for our original complex $\mathit{CF}^*(E,H_-)$?
-It is related to the Morse-Bott version by a chain homotopy equivalence, which is compatible with BV operators as in Remark \ref{th:uniqueness}.
-Using that, one can construct a partial nullhomotopy for its BV operator:
+It is related to the Morse-Bott version by a chain homotopy equivalence, which is a version of a continuation map, hence comes with a secondary version as in \eqref{eq:cont-maps}, expressing its compatibility with BV operators.
+Using Setup \ref{th:truncation}(ii), we obtain a nullhomotopy for the BV operator on the correspondingly truncated subcomplex: